 Our success depends on the efforts of key personnel, whose continued service is not guaranteed.
 Key personnel could be lost because we could not offer, among other things, competitive compensation programs.
-Our President and Chief Executive Officer, Mr. Bruce Schanzer, and Chief Financial Officer and Treasurer, Mr. Philip Mays, each have an employment contract with the Company that expires in June 2018.
-If one or more of our senior executives or key employees, including Mr. Schanzer and/or Mr. Mays, are unable to continue in their present positions or if their employment contracts are not renewed, we may not be able to replace them easily or at all.
+If one or more of our senior executives or key employees are unable to continue in their present positions or if their employment contracts are terminated or not renewed, we may not be able to replace them easily or at all.
 Competition for key personnel is intense, and such experienced individuals in our industry are in short supply.
 The loss of services of key personnel could materially and adversely affect our operations because of diminished relationships with lenders, sources of equity capital, construction companies, and existing and prospective tenants, and the ability to conduct our business and operations without material disruption.